-I went to take a look under the covers and was able to interview Ben about his association with Rinsey Cove.
-The workmanship on the roof was impressive, as you can see by the still of Ben on the roof, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality and the chat.
+I heard from roofer Ben about his links to Rinsey Cove.
+The workmanship on the roof was impressive, as you can see, so here’s a mention for the craftsmen, from proprietor Henri Blight, to Scott Hocking, Mark Peters and Ben Verry – thanks for your hospitality.

 Ben explains what the beach means to him.

-As the most stunning visual and sensory experience of the manonabeach series so far, Rinsey Cove is in the north west corner of the Lizard Peninsula, in the teeth of the Atlantic breakers.
-I hope the film captures the breathtaking array of textures and colours I saw down on the beach.
-It was like being in a geological washing machine by the water.
-There are no facilities to hand.
-Access is fairly steep and rocky near the beach, but well worth it.
+As the most stunning visual and sensory experience of the manonabeach® series so far, Rinsey Cove sits in the teeth of the Atlantic breakers.
+There is a breathtaking array of textures and colours on the beach.
+Access is fairly steep and rocky near the beach, but it’s well worth it.
 Highly recommended, a special place.

-My chat with Matt at Rinsey Cove in Cornwall, on New Year’s Day.
+With Matt at Rinsey Cove in Cornwall on New Year’s Day.